-I am using Travis to run CI tests for our electrum
+I am using Travis to run CI tests for our electrum packages.

 Two weeks ago, my tests started to fail with a mysterious error